labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **LipoP results**: will return genes of your selected sequence corresponding to putative lipoproteins according to LipoP method
 * **dbCAN results**: will return genes of your selected sequence matching carbohydrate active enzyme entries classified by dbCAN
 * **IntegronFinder results**: will return genes of your selected sequence being part of an integron predicted by IntegronFinder
-* **MacSyFinder results**: will return genes of your selected sequence being part of a macromolacular gne cluster predicted by MacSyFinder
+* **MacSyFinder results**: will return genes of your selected sequence being part of a macromolacular gene cluster predicted by MacSyFinder
+* **PanRGP results**: will return genes of your selected sequence being part of a region of genomic plasticity predicted by :ref:`panRGP`

 What are the Fields?
 --------------------